Coaching Staff and Board of Directors

 Swimming Coaches Association (ASCA) - Level 4

-fun, with a healthy dose of inspiration.
-He
+keep things fast and fun, with a healthy dose of inspiration.

-Santa Monica, three seasons with Swim Torrance and six seasons with
+seasons with Team Santa Monica, three seasons with Swim Torrance

 records, National Top 10 performances, USA Swimming All-Time Top